 Where to Stay in Oaxaca, Mexico, for a Local Experience

 The name of both state and state-capital, Oaxaca is among Mexico’s most popular tourist destinations.
-The city, a Unesco World Heritage Site, combines colonial architecture, fine museums, indigenous culture and handicrafts in a sensuous photogenic package.
+The city, a Unesco World Heritage site, combines colonial architecture, fine museums, indigenous culture and handicrafts in a sensuous photogenic package.
 Elsewhere in the state, the glorious Pacific coast remains relatively undeveloped, despite its seemingly endless beaches.
-To experience it all as a local would, here’s where to stay.
+To experience it all as a local would, here’s where to stay – bookable now via Culture Trip.

 Samora Luxury Resort Hotel